 Insurance offers coverage to individuals or companies in the case of a loss being suffered in the future, e.g. damage after a car crash, items stolen from home etc. There are two main categories of insurance: life insurance and non-life insurance.
 Life insurance means that a specific beneficiary will receive a lump sum in the event of the policyholder’s death or terminal illness, whereas non-life insurance covers all other branches of insurance, including car insurance, property & casualty insurance and homeowner insurance.
+Written premiums in the insurance industry refers to the total amount that customers are required to pay for insurance coverage on policies issued by an insurer at that time.
+In 2021, Canada ranked ninth in the world for the value of life and non-life direct premiums written.

 This text provides general information.
 Statista assumes no